SCTV Guide

 Robin Duke, Tony Rosato, Ben Gordon,

-Don Dickenson, Derek McGrath, Mary Wilcox
+Don Dickinson, Derek McGrath, Mary Wilcox

 February 22